Skip to content

 As an employer considering an unpaid trial, you should consider some key factors.
 These factors will help you decide whether it is fair for you to ask for a trial shift without offering payment.

-The main factor you need to consider is the length of time of the trial shift.
+The main factor you need to consider is the length of the trial shift.
 This is because the longer the duration of any unpaid trial shift, the more likely you are to pay the worker.
 If so, you may owe the worker the minimum wage.

 Other factors may determine whether you need to pay a person carrying out a trial period of work the minimum wage.
 These include whether the: